 The luxury hotels below offer just that: a haven of tranquility in a sea of chaotic city mess, without ever compromising on location.

-Despite being the smallest ‘city’ on this list, with a population under 600,000, anyone who has been to the “Sin City of the Far East” knows that this population packed into a tiny space, and added to with a mass of tourists (30 million plus a year) who have come to gamble away results in a hectic affair.
+Despite being the smallest ‘city’ on this list, with a population under 600,000, anyone who has been to the “Sin City of the Far East” knows that this population packed into a tiny space, and added to with a mass of tourists (30 million plus a year) who have come to gamble away, results in a hectic affair.
 Macau is known for its ostentatious and often garish architecture.
-The Crown Towers, although situated in the City of Dreams, catering to an entirely different crowd, looks the other way: offering hints of luxury (a chandelier here and there) without ever going over-the-top.
-This is evident from the hotel entry which offers muted tones of soft gold and bamboo, and a calming fragrance.
-The rooms are spacious, large and providing all the modern amenities in a tasteful manner.
-And the airy and light spa, with single and couples suites, is one of the most relaxing.
+The Banyan Tree Macau pares it all back, with expansive suites with a relatively muted colour tone, replete with a private plunge pool.
+The Sky Villas offer proper oversized pools, while the higher level suites offer extra amenities including in-room spa facilities and more.

-Sukhumvit Road in Bangkok might be where the city congregates come dusk, but for those seeking a little solitude in this Thai city riddled with restaurants and bars, shopping centres and night markets, then the slew of hotels that populate the snaking banks of the Chao Praya River is the place to be, chief among them The Peninsula Bangkok, which enjoys a legendary reputation among luxury travellers for being one of Asia’s best city hotels.
-All guests at this elegant hotel enjoy river-views from each of the hotel’s 370 rooms thanks to the W-shaped structure.
-In addition to the relaxing, long three-tiered pool that stretches into the river and surrounded by Thai salas, one of the best highlights at The Peninsula Bangkok is the River Café and Terrace, that serves some of the city’s best mixed buffets alfresco, river-side.
+Sukhumvit Road in Bangkok might be where the city congregates come dusk, but for those seeking a little solitude in this Thai city riddled with restaurants and bars, shopping centres and night markets, then the slew of hotels that populate the snaking banks of the Chao Praya River is the place to be, chief among them The Siam Hotel, Bangkok, a Bill Bensley designed masterpiece thatenjoys a legendary reputation among luxury travellers for being one of Asia’s best city hotels.
+The hotel, almost a pseduo resort with oversized rooms (starting at 80 square metres), and some villas with private pools and its stunning riverside pool, enjoys a location on the river further away from the madness of town, but within relative easy access thanks to their frequent shuttle boat pick-up and drop-off from Bangkok’s central Sathorn pier.

 The hard, monolithic architecture and design of the iconic hotel is imposing at first as you drive through Delhi’s most prestigious address to get to the hotel.
 But once past the gates, the lawns open up to reveal a tennis court here, a pool there, a spa here, a gym there, and lots of artwork in between.
 More importantly, the rooms not only break the ‘norm’ for what is considered luxe in a city hotel, but shatter the mold completely.
-With only 40 rooms and suites, there is plenty of space to play with, and at The Lodhi Hotel, with its soft tones, it shows: the entry-level Lodhi Room starts at 1,350 square feet, and each room comes with a private terrace-balcony and an outdoor private plunge pool.
-Set in an area surrounded by the homes of some of Delhi’s and India’s most important people, as well as one of the country’s most important historical sites and a lush garden in the vicinity, this is a true escape from the pollution and traffic chaos that Delhi is famous for.
+With only 40 rooms and suites, there is plenty of space to play with, and at The Lodhi Hotel, with its soft tones, it shows: the Lodhi Room starts at 1,350 square feet, and each room comes with a private terrace-balcony and an outdoor private plunge pool (The Lodhi has since added smaller rooms, but still large by any city standard).
+Set in an upscale area of Delhi with lush gardens in the vicinity, this is a true escape from the pollution and traffic chaos that Delhi is famous for.